JorritMontijn/zetapy/README.md

 Now available as pip package!
 Simply "pip install zetapy".

-Note on updates and maintenance: the original code is written and maintained in MATLAB by Jorrit Montijn (https://github.com/JorritMontijn/zetatest).
+The original code is written and maintained in MATLAB by Jorrit Montijn (https://github.com/JorritMontijn/zetatest).
 This Python repository and the pip package are maintained by Jorrit Montijn and Guido Meijer.

-Our pre-print describing data-stitching, the time-series ZETA-test, and the two-sample tests is now online: xxx!
+Our pre-print describing data-stitching, the time-series ZETA-test, and the two-sample tests is now online: https://www.biorxiv.org/content/10.1101/2023.10.30.564780v1

 The article describing the original ZETA-test has been published in eLife: https://elifesciences.org/articles/71969